This loads a font easier to read for people with dyslexia.

 Telephones

-Mobile phones are not to be used on site (unless in flight mode).
+Mobile phones are not to be used on site (unless in flight mode with WiFi & Bluetooth disabled).
 Please speak to admin staff if you need to make outside calls or for appropriate phone numbers if you wish to be contacted by external people while visiting.

 Return to Top